 Approximately 60% of dental nurses are employed by the Counties.
 About 35% of dental nurses are 55 year or older.

-There is a common national education for dental nurses.
+There is no common national education for dental nurses; however, the curriculum is similar across the country.

 Practice in Sweden